amald94/kijiji_etl_azure/README.md

         + **Docker** : Used to run airflow in Windows machine

 + **Data Collection**
+    + Schedule an airflow dag to run daily at 10 am to collect the listings
     + Since we have access to only the first 100 pages on Kijiji, I decided to split the task into 20-page chunks to run them in parallel using **Airflow**.
     + Collect rental listings posted accross GTA
     + Send email **notification** upon task failure/completion